 You need to be careful of the customers’ expectations, taking into account perception patterns before implementing them into your digital financial service.
 It’s the only way traditional businesses can create something valuable for their customers and survive in the age of disruption.

-In order to win customers from the digital generation, transferring the activity into the digital world is not enough for the financial institution.
-Businesses need to put the customer in the center of their ecosystem and double their efforts in ensuring the highest quality service, and a reliable, personalized, and cheerful user experience of the financial solution.
+Digital customers are extremely important for banks because they can help banks expand their customer base, improve customer retention, increase efficiency, and improve their competitive position.
+But in order to win customers from the digital generation, transferring the activity into the digital world is not enough for the financial institution.
+Businesses need to put the customer in the center of their processes and ecosystem and double their efforts in ensuring the highest quality service and a reliable, personalized, and pleasant user experience.

 In our world where a customer can order a meal, book a ticket to a distant country, call a taxi, and request maid service in a couple of clicks or taps on a smartphone, banks should not stay behind in the service level.
 There are already a lot of Fintech startups offering a variety of digital financial solutions, from quick loans, and remittances to investments.
 They are designed in an intuitive format for digital users.